rrendec/fullhinting/index.md

 In Linux, it used to be easy to either enable or disable font hinting, and this worked pretty well out of the box around 2012.
-However, as the various libraries involved in font rendering have evolved and diverged, it is now very difficult to consistently enable (or disable) font hinting across the entire desktop.
+However, as the various libraries that deal with font rendering have evolved and diverged, it is now very difficult to consistently enable (or disable) font hinting across the entire desktop.

 * [Enabling full hinting](enabling.md)